pdemeulenaer/databricks-aws-terraform-privatelink/README.md

 This repo will closely follow https://github.com/databricks/terraform-databricks-lakehouse-blueprints/tree/main/examples/test_aws_customer_managed_vpc and therein.

+## Prerequisites

+- An existing Databricks account, specifically for the AWS cloud: see https://docs.databricks.com/getting-started/account-setup.html to register such account

+- An existing VPC within your AWS account.
+To create and configure it properly, see

+- An existing cross-account IAM rule: a cross account IAM role allows the Databricks "Control Plane" (located in a Databricks AWS account) to create spark clusters within your "Data Plane", i.e. within your managed VPC.
+See https://docs.databricks.com/administration-guide/account-api/iam-role.html#create-a-cross-account-role on how to create such a rule from the console

 ## Inputs

 The inputs are to be defined in a file.tfvars as some are secrets